oldherl/redmibook-hwdb/README.md

 * On Windows.
 Go to your support representative and pray for a human to understand your problem.

 ## How to use
+### Arch Linux
+Install the AUR package [redmibook-hwdb-git](https://aur.archlinux.org/packages/redmibook-hwdb-git).
+### Other
+The basic idea is to put the `*.hwdb` file somewhere like `/usr/lib/udev/hwdb.d/`, and run `/usr/bin/systemd-hwdb --usr update` command to update the database.

+Please consult your distro's documentation for details.
+Welcome PR to post installation methods here.